cymagix/react-cypress-percy-example/README.md

-# Create React App with Cypress & Percy Example
+# React App with Cypress & Percy Example

 This is example project for React.js with Cypress & Percy.